Road and Recpath Projects

 Crews will remove several side-by-side, aging steel culvert pipes and replace them with a small bridge structure.
 The existing steel pipes are beginning to corrode, and installations of multiple side-by-side pipes are prone to erosion that can lead to settlement or failure of the roadway.
 The new bridge will allow higher flows of water from Soda Creek to pass through, providing the road with greater protection from being washed out in the event of severe flooding.
 The bridge will also allow for a wider road surface, which will provide space for pedestrian and bicycle shoulders.
 Along with the culvert replacement, crews will repave the last segment of older, degraded road surface on the Cove Boulevard/Summit Drive loop.
 Summit County anticipates the construction to be fully complete before winter.

 While the project is underway, the road within the project area will be completely closed to all traffic, and detours will be posted.
 "Summit County Road & Bridge thanks the residents of the Summit Cove area for their patience during this project," Summit County Public Works Director Tom Gosiorowski said.
 "The end product will be a major improvement for the roadway and the stream."

 For more information, contact Eric Cottingham in the Summit County Road & Bridge Department at 970-668-4232.

 Learn more about the Summit Cove Loop Project.

 Seasonal Road Maintenance

-In addition to the larger construction and maintenance projects, Summit County Road & Bridge crews will be working throughout the county to conduct dust mitigation, pothole repairs, drainage maintenance, recreational pathway openings, seasonal road openings and other summer upkeep.
+In addition to the larger construction and maintenance projects, Summit County Road & Bridge crews will be working throughout the county to conduct dust mitigation, pothole repairs, drainage maintenance, roadway gravel restoration, and other summer upkeep.